pdaian/opesc-for-protestors/README.md

 so, no matter what you do, expect some aspect of your opsec to eventually fail to the march of time, especially if you are attempting to protect yourself against a surveillance actor

-if your opsec, has been poor in the past, expect that your behavior and activities are known. incoprorate this into the threat and vulnerability analysis you are doing above
+if your opsec has been poor in the past, expect that your behavior and activities are known. incoprorate this into the threat and vulnerability analysis you are doing above

 # secure your internet connection